 I must confess … once in a while, when hunger strikes, and I just don’t feel like cooking, it’s nice to discover some ready-to-go frozen entrees in the freezer.
 Such was the case the other day, when two more Amy’s entrees saved us from possible starvation (slight exaggeration).
 This time it was Amy’s Indian inspired meals.

 Amy’s Indian Inspired Meals currently include several vegan options.
-At last count, we spotted two wraps, two meals, and two canned soups.
-We’ve sampled the ones below.
+At last count, we spotted two wraps, two canned soups, and the two frozen entrees below.
+We’ve tried both of the entrees, and I’ve included our tasting notes.

 As with most frozen entrees, the picture on the box was a bit livelier than the actual contents.
 Luckily, its image was quickly boosted by some satisfying flavor.